chipzx92/DataEngineeringI320/docs/presentations/modeling/01_has_many/index.md

 > the 200m, 400m and the 800m freestyle and she won all three in record time.
 She was joined on the
 > podium by ....
 She didn't swim any backstroke events.

-So, by "free form description" I mean just jotting down some examples in free text that you are g oing to use as concrete examples for your modeling.
+So, by "free form description" I mean just jotting down some examples in free text that you are going to use as concrete examples for your modeling.

 Two kinds of relationships
 ===================